How do you get 5 star reviews on Google?

 Once you know why the customer gave you a lower-than-average star rating, you can reach out to the customer to fix the problem.

-Once again our web app can help.
+Once again our google review management tool can help.

 First, set up the system to ask for feedback if someone gives a low private rating.
 To do this, just go to Dashboard, then Manage review pages.
 Click the Edit button for the Google review page, change the Min Stars for Review field to the lowest number of stars a customer can give you privately that warrants asking for an immediate review without first asking for feedback.
 We recommend you enter a number that is equal to or greater than your current average star rating on Google.
 Then click the Save button.